 Program-specific advisory groups

-Each Joint Commission program has an Advisory Council, whose members represent accredited organizations or certified programs.
+Each Joint Commission program has an Advisory Council, whose members represent accredited organizations, certified programs, and key stakeholder groups.
 The advisory groups may provide advice for the accreditation or certification program on:

 - Meaningful improvements to patient safety and quality.

 - Present and evolving issues in the field.

 - The impact of Joint Commission activities on the patient care experience.

 - The impact of potential changes in Joint Commission standards, policies, products, and services on the quality of care.